 Zinc was so elusive scientists were really stymied to produce it in pure form.
 Workers would perform a perfect chemical operation to free up zinc only to open their furnace or container and not find anything, no zinc, only unwanted residue.
 Where was the zinc?

 What’s funny is the zinc was right there.
-The residue weighed less than the original material, so it seems to have disappeared.
+The residue weighed less than the original material, so it seemed to have disappeared.
 To find the missing zinc, all the scientists had to do was look up the chimney.
 There it was!
 The zinc had vaporized from the heat of the reaction and drifted up the chimney, combined with oxygen, and sublimated on the walls of the chimney as white zinc oxide.
 Mystery solved!
 But the white powder was still not pure zinc.

 The element zinc is so common and so chemically active that there is a large variety of zinc-rich mineral species.
 I seriously doubt there is a general mineral collection anywhere in the entire world that lacks a variety of zinc minerals.

 Just because metallurgists and scientists had trouble isolating zinc metal does not mean it was not useful.
-In fact, by 3,000 BCE, metallurgists produced a golden alloy of copper and zinc we call brass.
+In fact, by 3,000 B.C., metallurgists produced a golden alloy of copper and zinc we call brass.
 They even used the brass for coinage.
 They learned to control, to some extent, the copper-zinc ratio to achieve different versions of the alloy, influencing its brassy color and hardness.
 This state was possible because the two metal elements, copper and zinc, are substitutional and can replace each other easily.

 If you look at the Periodic Table of Natural Elements, you’ll note that copper, atomic number 29, is followed by zinc, atomic number 30.
 That means zinc has just one more proton than copper in its nucleus and has one more electron to maintain electrical balance.
 As a consequence, these two atoms are almost the same size with only slightly different atomic weights.
 They also have the same outer orbital valence of negative two.
 For brass production, this is very important because these two elements have no trouble replacing each other in an atomic structure.
 Zinc readily substitutes for copper atoms in the atomic structure to form the alloy brass.
 The amount of zinc substitution determines the properties of the final product.

-This trait of zinc substituting for copper is used in the process of making bras called cementation.
+This trait of zinc metal substituting for copper is used in the process of making bras called cementation.
 Copper and zinc compounds are melted in a furnace, and as the zinc atoms are released, they immediately combine with copper atoms to form brass.

-Early metallurgists and chemists had a real problem extracting pure zinc when free ions of zinc are heated and turn to a vapor, rise then cool, and sublimate to a solid state.
+Early metallurgists and chemists had a real problem extracting pure zinc metal when free ions of zinc are heated and turn to a vapor, rise then cool, and sublimate to a solid state.
 This leaves the experiment going up the apparatus’s chimney or reverberatory furnace, combining with oxygen as it rises.
 The gas cools, forming solid white zinc oxide crystals on the chimney walls.
 In early chemistry, this material was called calamine and could be used to make copper-zinc alloy, brass.

 Though metallurgists and scientists could produce brass by controlling temperatures and regulating the melt’s content, they could not produce pure zinc.
 It remained for German scientist Andre Markgraaff to isolate the metal in 1746.
 By that time, the production of brass was well advanced using both primary and secondary zinc minerals.

 Though sphalerite is readily available, collectors are far more interested in the secondary zinc minerals, which range from rare to plentiful and colorful.
-Sphalerite is certainly a fine mineral to collect and is normally thought of as a dark resinous mineral close to black, which is due to iron its structure.
+Sphalerite is certainly a fine mineral to collect and is normally thought of as a dark resinous mineral close to black, which is due to iron in its structure.
 Lacking iron, it can be transparent and any gemmy color from red to green to yellow and colors in between.
 It has a high refractive index and luster.

 Sphalerite is the major ore of zinc and is found in deposits all over the world.
 The U.S. has many productive hydrothermal and contact metamorphic deposits.
-Of all the productive deposits, two were particularly well-known and productive of collector specimens: Franklin, New Jersey, and the Tri-State area of Oklahoma, Kansas, and Missouri.
+Of all the productive deposits, two were particularly well-known and produced collector specimens: Franklin, New Jersey, and the Tri-State area of Oklahoma, Kansas, and Missouri.

 The Tri-State area produced countless specimens of sphalerite associated with galena, chalcopyrite, calcite, and fluorite, which are still seen on the market.
 The Franklin-Sterling Hill deposits were, until the 1950s, major producers of zinc in franklinite, zinc silicate willemite, and zinc oxide and zincite as the major ores.
 The Jersey deposits are universally known as major sources of fluorescent minerals.